Getting Your VR Legs

 Thank You Note

-I’ll always be grateful to my teaching team and friends for supporting me throughout this project.
-I couldn’t have done it without them!
+I’ll always be grateful to my teaching team and friends for pushing me on this.

-I started this as a research project, but it evolved into building my first VR prototype which is something I never expected to do.
-The leap from concept to working experience pushed me to trust my instincts as a designer, even when I wasn’t sure I had the technical skills.
+I started this purely as an academic research exercise, but it rapidly evolved into building my very first VR prototype in Unity—something I honestly never expected to do.
+The leap from research concept to a working product taught me to trust my instincts as a designer, even when the software learning curve feels steep.

 Description